 In addition, I spent many weeks upwards of 140 mile weeks and not achieving the times I was seeking to run.

 You can't expect to hit 5.25 per mile pace running 7.00 miles.
 This was the 31-year old Nate talking to my 25-year old self.
 It took some time to firmly grasp this concept.

-You have to counter lactic acid build up and the only way to do that is spending more time at or below the paces your seeking to race at.
+You have to counter lactic acid build up.
+So, the only way to do that is spending more time at or below the paces you're seeking to race at.

 Unfortunately, many runners, second guess themselves, self-sabotage their efforts, if you will, simply because they have not spent adequate time training at the pace they so passionately want.

 It certainly is not that they are not capable or have the potential.

 People would do better, if they knew better – Jim Rohn

 This is probably the biggest hurdle I had to overcome in achieving the times I have set for myself over the years.